Koonix/windcontrol/README.md

 ## Introduction

-A Simple and Effective Fan control script Made with **Simplicity & Sucklessness™** in mind.
+A Simple linux fan control shell script, made with **simplicity & sucklessness™** in mind.

-It's selling point is that it doesn't ramp up/down the fans with momentary spikes of temperature change.
+It's main selling point is that it doesn't ramp up/down the fans with momentary temperature spikes.

-All of the **configuration is done by editing the script** and reinstalling it.
+Any configuration is done by editing the script and reinstalling it.

-runit service included (for autostart at system startup).
+Includes runit service for autostarting at system startup.

 ## Installation